 Receipt Data

 Receipt data is imported by selecting the file type “Receipts”.
-Only AR warehouses may import receipts, but nonAR warehouses can be configured by the development team to import receipts if the partner warehouses supply them.
-The date selected will determine which month the file metadata is displayed in the Import Log, but the receipts data itself will be imported based on the transaction sale date from the data itself.
-For example, if a file is uploaded for May 2018, but the sales occurred in April 2018, then the Import Log will show the file in May 2018 but the receipt data itself will be visible in April 2018.
+Both AR and non-AR warehouses upload receipts, although tracking in-transit data is not contractually required for non-AR warehouse.
+The date selected will determine which month the file metadata is displayed in the Import Log, but the receipts data will be imported based on the transaction date from the receipt file.
+For example, if a file is uploaded for May 2018, but the receipt occurred in April 2018, then the Import Log will show the file in May 2018 but the receipt data itself will be visible in April 2018.

 When imported, receipt data will automatically be matched to existing in-transit ledger items by PO number and EAN, then by invoice number and EAN.
 If the receipt has a quantity larger than the in-transit item it may not be matched.
 See section “Importing and Reconciling In-Transit Data”.